Upper bounds for the dimension of tori acting on GKM manifolds: Applications to geometry

 The set $M_{1}$ is called a {\it one-skeleton} of $(M,T)$.

-Let $M$ be a $2m$-dimensional, compact, connected smooth manifold with an effective $n$-dimensional torus $T^{n}$-action, where $1\le n\le m$.
-We call $M$ a {\it GKM manifold} or an {\it $(m,n)$-type GKM manifold} if the following three conditions hold: \begin{enumerate} \item $M^{T}\not=\emptyset$; \item the manifold $M$ has a $T$-invariant almost complex sturcture; \item the one-skeleton of $M$ has the structure of an abstract (connected) graph $\Gamma_{M}$ such that its vertices $V(\Gamma_{M})$ are the fixed points and its edges $E(\Gamma_{M})$ are embedded $2$-spheres connecting two fixed points. \end{enumerate}
+A $2m$-dimensional manifold with an $n$-dimensional torus action $(M,T)$ is said to be a {\it GKM manifold} or an {\it $(m,n)$-type GKM manifold} if the following three conditions hold: \begin{enumerate} \item $M^{T}\not=\emptyset$; \item the manifold $M$ has a $T$-invariant almost complex sturcture; \item the one-skeleton of $M$ has the structure of an abstract (connected) graph $\Gamma_{M}$ such that its vertices $V(\Gamma_{M})$ are the fixed points and its edges $E(\Gamma_{M})$ are embedded $2$-spheres connecting two fixed points. \end{enumerate}

 \begin{remark} The third condition implies that the orbit space of the one-skeleton is one-dimensional.
 Therefore, by definition of the $(m,n)$-type GKM manifold $M$, if $\dim T(=n)=1$ then $M$ is equivariantly diffeomorphic to $\C P^{1}$ with a non-trivial $S^{1}$-action.
 So, in this paper, we often assume $2\le n\le m$ for an $(m,n)$-type GKM manifold. \end{remark}